-Pressing and holding the Back button for at least two seconds or pressing no buttons for at least 30 seconds returns the display directly to the Default Screen.
+Pressing and holding the Back button for at least two seconds or pressing no buttons for at least 30 seconds returns the display directly to the Default Home Screen.

-5.1.3 INDICATOR LEDS
+5.1.3.
+INDICATOR LEDS

 • STATUS The default state of the the STATUS LED is solid lit green.
-When lit red or yellow, it indicates there is an error with any one or more of four parameters: Sensor OK (red), Invalid Reading (yellow), Check Lamp (yellow), or Pneumatic Error (yellow).
+When lit red or yellow it indicates there is an error with any one or more of four parameters: Sensor OK (red), Invalid Reading (yellow), Check Lamp (yellow), or Pneumatic Error (yellow).
 Details of the error type will be shown as the Default Screen if an error is present or the user can view the state of these parameters in the Status Menu.

 • ALARM The default state of the ALARM LED is off.
-When lit red, an alarm has been triggered and the display immediately switches to the Alarm screen; a table indicates by a solid filled radio button whether there is a Hi Alarm or a Hi Hi Alarm (and in the case of a multi-stream monitor, it also shows which stream(s) is(are) affected).
+When lit red, an alarm has been triggered and the display immediately switches to the Alarm screen and a table which shows by a solid filled radio button whether there is a Hi Alarm or a Hi Hi Alarm.

-5.2 FRONT PANEL MENUS
+5.2.
+FRONT PANEL MENUS

-The 480L has an interactive menu structure that can be operated from the front panel.
+The monitor has an interactive menu structure that can be operated from the front panel.
 From within this menu structure, the operator can view real-time parameters such as temperature and pressure, view configuration information, and edit setup parameters such as alarm limits.
-Section 5.1.2 describes the control keys and navigation through the menu system.
+Section 5.1 describes the control keys and navigation through the menu system.
 Table 5-1 below shows the menu structure.